davedema/GranularSynth/README.md

 Because of its eclectic nature, granular synthesis is best used as a textural technique, often for drones, pads, natural sounds and interesting noise layer.

+### The formalism

+Gabor's ideas connect the quantum mechanichal formalism with the signal theory world.
+More specifically, all the concepts deriving from the usage of quadrature signals find their explanation in the quantum world parallelism.

+A very well done introductory article about quadrature signals is found in [[3]]; we will particularly see in this section how frequency shifting done via a Hilbert Transformer [[4]] is nothing else than a representation of the quantum mechanichal frequency shifter operator and consequently wonder about the families of quantum mechanichal transformations that can be achieved using Hilbert transformers.
+Also, we will give a more straightforward and mathematical interpretation of the frequency shifting operation we're doing, in order to tackle this concept from more viewpoints.

 ## The application
 The application is built in C++ using the [JUCE framework](https://juce.com/) and can be used both as a VST3 in a DAW or as a standalone program.
 The goal is to provide a useful and relatively simple tool to play with granular synthesis and understand it better, along with easily experiencing independent time-stretching and frequency shifting.